Free CRO Audit

 Black Friday Online Traffic Trends

-Looking at the run-up to Black Friday 2021, the 25th of November (the day before Black Friday) and Black Friday itself accounted for 18% of all online traffic.
-Overall, online traffic increased 5% from the start of the week until Black Friday.
+Looking at the run-up to Black Friday 2022, the 24th of November (the day before Black Friday) and Black Friday itself accounted for 28% of all online traffic in the week leading up to Black Friday (10% increase on 2021).
+Overall, online traffic increased 69% from the start of the week until Black Friday.

 It’s important to strategise early to make the most of the increased traffic over this period.
 This can include what you’re offering for Black Friday and where you’re going to promote your offers, as well as preparing your website ready for the watershed of customers – this can include promo codes to tempt customers to spend during this limited time.
 Or, another clever Black Friday sales strategy is to create an optimised post purchase email strategy to increase retention rates, even after the event has passed.